Find Cheap Renters Insurance Quotes in Your Area

 Generally speaking, the more assets you have and the more high-liability activities you participate in, the more liability coverage you should buy.
 This is because people are more likely to bring a lawsuit if they believe the defendant has enough money to pay a settlement.
 And if you engage in high-liability activities, like having frequent houseguests, owning a dog or employing domestic workers, you're more likely to have a claim made against you and might want to increase your coverage, too.

 The cost per month of renters insurance varies across the United States, so you might pay more or less based on where you live.
 For example, the cheapest state for renters to buy insurance is North Dakota, at only $9.58 per month.
 Meanwhile, the most expensive state is Mississippi, where renters pay an average of $20.33 each month.
 See our breakdown of how much renters insurance costs in each state.

 The cost can vary within a state, too.
 For example, the two most expensive places for renters insurance are Beverly Hills, California, a wealthy suburb just outside of Los Angeles, and Oakland, California, where renters can expect to pay $30.33 and $27.33 per month, respectively.
 On the other hand, people living in Santa Maria, California, can expect to pay about $13.83, which is the cheapest price in the state.

 In addition to the most typical parts of renters insurance — personal property and liability coverage — renters insurance companies often provide additional coverages.
 Some of these are included in a standard policy, while others may come with an additional fee, which should be included in your calculations when estimating your cost of renters coverage.

-Here are the additional and optional coverages available from five top renters insurance providers: Allstate, Erie, Jetty, Lemonade and State Farm.
+Here are the additional and optional coverages available from four top renters insurance providers: Allstate, Erie, Lemonade and State Farm.

 |Medical payments to others||Pays for medical bills if guests are injured on your property||Allstate, Lemonade, State Farm|